maxludden/supergene-v2/books/book03/md/chapter-1149.md

 “Let’s go back to the shelter as soon as we can,” Queen said, as she ran over to hold Han Sen in her arms.

 “I’m not going back.
-Those *sshole super creatures tried to kill me, so I’m going to exact my revenge.”
+Those asshole super creatures tried to kill me, so I’m going to exact my revenge.”
 If it wasn’t for the super creatures getting involved, Han Sen wouldn’t be in such a condition.

 He recalled their names and knew he had to kill them.